Fernando Morientes: Media

 Morientes was featured in the EA Sports' FIFA video game series: he was on the cover for the Spanish edition of FIFA 99, and also appeared in FIFA Football 2005.

 Morientes competed in the third season of Mask Singer: Adivina quién canta as "Gorila", being declared joint winner with Ana Torroja as "Ratita".

 Personal life

 Morientes married his childhood sweetheart Victoria López on 23 December 1999, in Toledo.
 They fathered son Fernando, and daughters Gabriela, Lucía and Martina.

+Morientes's nephew Alberto is also a footballer.
+An attacking midfielder, he also moved from CD Sonseca to Albacete like his uncle, and made his debut with the first team 32 years after Fernando in 2025.